meekostuff/HTMLDecor/README.md

 	}
 	</style>

+**NOTE** There is not always a notification **after** `pageOut`.
+For instance, if the next page is ready before the transition duration has expired then the new nodes replace the old nodes directly, rather than transitioning through the decor placeholders.

 ### Waiting Indicators

 If a new page takes longer than one second to load, the user may wonder if the loading has stalled.